bkacjios/lua-mumble/README.md

 mumble.client:disconnect()

 -- Transmit a plugin data packet
--- Users table can be a table of mumble.user's OR session numbers mumble.client:sendPluginData(String dataID, String plugindata, [mumble.user, Number session] ...)
+-- Accepts varargs of mumble.user and Numbers starting at argument number 4 -- The 4th argument can also be a table of users or session numbers.
+(This disables the vararg functionality) mumble.client:sendPluginData(String dataID, String plugindata, [mumble.user, Number session] ...)

+-- ALTERNATIVELY

+mumble.client:sendPluginData(String dataID, String plugindata, Table {mumble.user, Number session, ...})

 -- Transmit a raw, encoded, opus packet
 -- Set speaking to false at the end of a stream